skoruba/IdentityServer4.Admin/README.md

 It is possible to define the configuration according the client type - by default the client types are used:

 - Empty
-- Web Application - Server side - Hybrid flow
+- Web Application - Server side - Authorization Code Flow with PKCE
 - Single Page Application - Javascript - Authorization Code Flow with PKCE
 - Native Application - Mobile/Desktop - Hybrid flow
-- Machine/Robot - Resource Owner Password and Client Credentials flow
+- Machine/Robot - Client Credentials flow
 - TV and Limited-Input Device Application - Device flow

 - Actions: Add, Update, Clone, Remove